Trader Joe’s “NEW & IMPROVED” SQUIGGLY NOODLES with Spicy Garlic Sesame Sauce (black package)

 Trader Joe’s SQUIGGLY KNIFE CUT STYLE NOODLES with Spicy Garlic Sesame sauce, review

-Trader Joe’s came out with this new version of their popular “SQUIGGLY RUFFLED NOODLES”.
-The newer version has a black package and a different sauce from the original.
-I finally got around to trying the new flavor.
-I have to say I was pretty surprised.
+Trader Joe’s came out with a newer version of their popular “SQUIGGLY RUFFLED NOODLES”.
+This one is in the black package and has a different sauce than the original version.

+“New and Improved” isn’t what they said but it’s what I say.
+Why?
+Simple.
 The newer version comes with a way better sauce.
-So much better.
-I mean I had suggested one throw out the sauce package in the other (soy and sesame) red package version and make your own!
+I mean I had actually suggested just tossing the sauce package in the original red package and making your own.

 Now you don’t have to.

-The newer flavor with the “spicy garlic sesame sauce” sauce packet is so much better than the original flavor.
+The newer “spicy garlic sesame sauce” sauce packet is so much better than the original.

 Not only did they fix the newer version up with a better sauce, they even somehow managed to reduce the Sodium content at the same time.
-So color me impressed.
+Color me impressed.

 my stir fried noodles (with eggs and scallions)

-Other than that sauce fix, the noodles themselves seem the same as the other (red) package.
-I see no point in buying the red package anymore; this (black) one is better, sauce wise.
+Other than that sauce fix, the noodles themselves are the same as in the original (red) package.
+Personally I see no point in buying the red package anymore; this (black) one is better, sauce wise.
 Same noodles and same amount.
+So that’s the one I now get.

 I made the noodles Stir Fried with eggs and scallions, pretty easy-peasy.
 See my other post which goes into detail on par-boiling the noodles a minute or two and then stir frying them with sauce.